 U-Pb Calibration Solutions

 As discussed at the EARTHTIME II workshop, Jim Mattinson, Randy Parrish, and MIT have made their calibration solutions available for the community.
-Many aliquots have been distributed and there are more available. please request from Sam Bowring.
+Many aliquots have been distributed and there are more available. please request from Jahan Ramezani.
 Below, are the details for all three solutions.
 Please send requests for Randy's solution directly to him.
 If anyone else has a good solution that can be used for the intercalibration of our spikes, please feel free to let us know.

 Mattinson Calibration solution